the-isf-academy/making-with-code-zola/site/content/courses/cs10/unit00_networking/labs/lab3_riddle_client/_index.md

 ---
-title: "1.
-Client"
+title: "3.
+Riddler Server Client"
 type: lab
-draft: true
+# draft: true
 ---

-# Client
+# Riddle Server Client

-In this lab we will create a user interface for the riddle server.
+In this lab we will create a Command Line Interface(CLI) for the Riddle server.
+We will use the `Requests` library to send and recieve HTTP requests.To learn more about the `Requests` library, checkout its [documentation](https://docs.python-requests.org/en/latest/)

+---

 ## [0] What is a client?